Hungary Tax Calculator 2026

 Residency & Relocation

-Calculations are based on official 2026 tax rates.
-Results are approximate and may vary depending on individual circumstances.
-We recommend consulting with a tax advisor for accurate calculations.
+Based on official 2026 tax rates.
+Results are approximate - your actual tax depends on individual circumstances.
+Consult a tax advisor for a precise calculation.

 Hungary's Simple 15% Flat Tax System